GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 - Option 1: bail out with an error
 - Option 2: copy the file into the container with the destination set to the relative path wrt the context directory.

-Resolution: Option 1?
+Resolution: Option 1, ideally during schema validation.

 **\<Upgrade hint\>**
 The path inference allows to simplify the sync specification considerably.
 Besides, subdirectory syncing makes the sync functionality even feasible for large projects that need to sync many folders into the container.
-Therefore, we could consider to advertise this new functionality when running Skaffold or when an old-style sync map as found.
+Therefore, we could consider to advertise this new functionality when running Skaffold or when an old-style sync rule as found.

 Resolution: Agree.
 We should support auto-fixing.